Brunswick Historic District

 The Brunswick Historic District includes the historic center of the railroad town of Brunswick, Maryland.
 The district includes the 18th century former town of Berlin, the Baltimore and Ohio Railroad yards along the Potomac River, and the town built between 1890 and 1910 to serve the railroad.

 Brunswick Historic District was listed on the National Register of Historic Places in 1979.
+Both the B&O Station and the Red Men Hall are contributing properties.